jrief/django-formset/docs/source/single-form.rst

 	</django-formset>

-Compared to the way the native Django form renderer works, we see a few differences here: The most obvious one is that input fields are not wrapped into their ``<form>``-element.
+Compared to the way the native Django form renderer works, we see a few differences here: The most obvious one is that input fields are wrapped into a ``<div role="form">``-element rather than into a ``<form>``, as we usually do.
 Instead they refer to the form they belong to by ID using the attribute ``form="id_personform"``.
 This is so that forms can logically be nested into each other.
 Remember that it is invalid HTML to nest one ``<form>``-element into another one, but using this trick we can mimic that behavior.

 Also note that each input field is wrapped into a ``<div role="group">``-element.
 Even though this tag may look like another web component, it is just a non-visual HTML element.
 Its purpose is to